MemInsight: Autonomous Memory Augmentation for LLM Agents: Experiments

-Questioning Answering task experiments are conducted to evaluate the effectiveness of \mymethod in answer generation.
-We assess overall accuracy to measure the system's ability to retrieve and incorporate relevant information from augmentations.
-The base model, which incorporates all historical dialogues without augmentation, serves as the baseline.
-We additionally consider Dense Passage Retrieval (DPR) RAG model ~\cite{dpr} as a comparative baseline due to its speed and scalability.
+Question Answering experiments are conducted to evaluate the effectiveness of \mymethod in answer generation.
+We evaluate the overall accuracy to measure the system’s ability to retrieve and integrate relevant information using memory augmentations.
+The base model, which incorporates all historical dialogues without any augmentation, serves as a baseline.
+Additionally, we report results on the LoCoMo benchmark using the same backbone model (Mistral v1) to ensure a fair evaluation.
+We also compare with stronger GPT-based baselines, including MemoryBank\cite{memorybank} and ReadAGent~\cite{readagent}, which utilizes external memory modules to support long-term reasoning.
+We also consider Dense Passage Retrieval (DPR)~\cite{dpr} as a representative baseline of RAG due to its scalability and retrieval efficiency.

 \paragraph{Memory Augmentation} In this task, memory is constructed from historical conversational dialogues, which requires the generation of conversation-centric attributes for augmentation.
-Given that the ground truth labels consist of dialogue turns relevant to the question, the dialogues are annotated at the turn level.
-A backbone LLM is prompted to generate augmentation attributes for both conversation-centric and turn-level annotations.
+Given that the ground-truth labels consist of dialogue turns relevant to the question, the dialogues are annotated at the turn level.
+An LLM backbone is prompted to generate augmentation attributes for both conversation-centric and turn-level annotations.

-\paragraph{Memory Retrieval} To answer a given question, the relevant dialogue turn must be retrieved from historical dialogues.
-In order to retrieve the relevant dialogue turn, the question is first augmented to identify relevant attributes and a memory retrieval method is applied.
-We evaluate different \mymethod memory retrieval methods to demonstrate the efficacy of our model.
-We employ attribute-based retrieval by selecting dialogue turns augmented with attributes that exactly match the question's attributes.
-Additionally, we evaluate the embedding-based retrieval, where the augmentations are embedded and indexed for retrieval.
-Hence, the question and attributes are transformed into an embedded query, which is used to perform a vector similarity search to retrieve the top-$k$ most similar dialogue turns.
-Once the relevant memory is retrieved, it is integrated into the current context to generate the final answer.
+\paragraph{Memory Retrieval} To answer a given question, \mymethod first augments it to extract relevant attributes, which guide memory retrieval.
+In attribute-based retrieval, dialogue turns with matching augmentation attributes are retrieved.
+In embedding-based retrieval, the question and its attributes are embedded to perform a vector similarity search over indexed memory.
+The top-$k$ most similar dialogue turns are then integrated into the current context to generate an answer.

 \paragraph{Experimental Results}